Tame or wild Toeplitz shifts: Toeplitz shifts with a unique singular orbit

 In this section, we study a class of Toeplitz shifts which have a single orbit of singular fibres.
 While the set of singular points in the maximal equicontinuous factor is thus countable, the singular fibres themselves will be uncountable and this will give rise to the possibility that the shift is non-tame.
 In fact, this was already observed in \cite{FuhrmannKwietniak2020}.
 However, by refining the construction from \cite{FuhrmannKwietniak2020}, we will show that an uncountable singular fibre does not ensure non-tameness, just as uncountably many singular orbits don't ensure non-tameness, as we saw in Theorem \ref{thm:tame-toeplitz}.
 Further, we will see that minimal non-tame systems can still be forward (or likewise backward) tame.

-Specifically, given any language $\mathcal L$ on a two-letter alphabet, we construct an almost automorphic shift $(X,\sigma)$, whose singular points are $\Z$, and such that there is a positive sequence $(t_n)$ of integers with $\Sigma_{(t_n)}(\{0\})=\mathcal L$.
+Specifically, given any language $\mathcal L$ on a two-letter alphabet, we construct a binary Toeplitz shift $(X,\sigma)$, whose singular points are $\Z$, and such that there is a positive sequence $(t_n)$ of integers with $\Sigma_{(t_n)}(\{0\})=\mathcal L$.
 Then, taking $\mathcal L$ to be the language of a Sturmian shift, or alternatively $\{a,b\}^{\N}$, we find that $X$ can be either forward tame, or not.
 Independently of $\mc L$, however, all of the constructed systems will be backward tame.